 Jump to:

-Having a greenhouse means all-weather gardening and an extended growing season.
-To make the most of these benefits, however, there’s a lot to consider.
+Having a greenhouse provides you with all-weather gardening and an extended growing season.
+To make the most of these benefits, though, there’s a lot to consider.
 This begins with choosing the right structure for your needs.
-The unit you go for will come down to a few key factors, like:

 - How you want to use it